idejie/recsys_web/README.md

 - SVD Based
   -  Transfering the dataset to User-Item matrix
   -  Using SVD++(Because the interest of user will  decrease in terms of time) to split User_Matrix and News_Matrix
-  -  Using KNN to cluster
+  -  Using KNN to get the similar user or news

 - NMF Based
   -  Likely SVD